wabbajack-tools/mod-lists/Fallout-4-Enhanced-Edition/readme.md

 Launch ModOrganizer from the exe found in your `F4EEInstall` folder.

+### Step 5.5 (Optional):

+Now, you have a few choices before starting your game.
+You can follow the simple instructions at the bottom of the left pane of MO2 to decide if you want your Protagonist to talk or not.
+By default, it will not.

+You can also choose to install Pack Attack NPC, which is an AI mod that was removed from the Nexus.
+You can grab it from [here](http://forums.greslingames.com/viewtopic.php?f=4&t=143).
+Then, place the archive in your downloads folder, and install it like you would any other mod in MO2.
+If you don't know how to do that, then see [Lively's Learn To Mod](https://github.com/LivelyDismay/Learn-To-Mod/tree/main/lessons).
+Now, simply place this mod above `F4EE PANPC Patch` in the left pane, and enable both, and you will be good to go, with smarter enemies enabled.

 ### Step 6:

 Now, launch your game from `F4SE` in the top left of your MO2!
 After creating your character, be sure to first set the difficulty to `Survival`, as this list is built entirely for that difficulty.
 Then, configure the MCM menus found at the top of your pause menu.
 Follow these steps and you will be good!